jtschindler/sculptor/README.rst

 # Sculptor

-Interactive modeling of astronomic, electro-magnetic spectra.
+Interactive modeling of (electromagnetic) astronomical spectra.

 For installation instructions and documentation visit [Sculptor's ReadTheDocs]